Careless operation is a very common traffic ticket in Louisiana, but what does it mean?

 - A reckless operation ticket in Louisiana can mean hundreds of dollars in fines and/or up to 90 days in jail for a first offense.

 - Reckless operation is considered a misdemeanor offense in Louisiana.

 - In New Orleans, you must appear in court if you are issued a reckless driving citation.
 You cannot simply pay the fine.

 An experienced traffic attorney can work on your behalf to get the careless operation ticket reduced to a non-moving violation — or have it dismissed altogether.

-If you received a careless operation ticket in Orleans, Jefferson or St. Charles parishes, contact Crescent City Law Firm today to go over your options and see how to best handle your ticket.
+If you received a careless operation ticket in Orleans, Jefferson or St. Charles parishes, contact Crescent City Law Firm today, for a FREE CONSULTATION, to go over your options and see how to best handle your ticket.